kajaldhanotia20/CMPE-283/CMPE-283/README.md

 <h3>Steps we followed:</h3>
-1. Retrieve the starter .c file and makefile from canvas

-2. Add capability structs based on info from SDM and make calls to rdmsr and report_capability in the .c file
+1. Retrieve the starter .c file and makefile from canvas 2.Add capability structs based on info from SDM and make calls to rdmsr and report_capability in the .c file